QichangMa/course_arth110/Unit02.md

+---
+layout: default
+title: "ARTH110: Introduction to Western Art History: Pre-historic to High Gothic"
+course_description: "Introductory study of the history of Western art, beginning with the first objects created by prehistoric humans around 20,000 years ago and ending with the art and architecture of the High Gothic period in fourteenth-century Europe."
+next: ../Unit03
+previous: ../Unit01
+bgimage: arth110.jpg
+---
 -   **Unit 2: Art of the Ancient Near East**

     *In this unit, you will build on what you learned in Unit 1 as we